staudt/funquakedm/README.md

 funquakedm
 ==========

-A fun deathmatch mod for the classic Quake that requires no client-side modifications.
+A fun deathmatch mod for the classic Quake that requires no client-side modifications, only the server needs to load it.
 It includes several changes to the game logic using only the default game resources.
-Only the server has to load it.

 Please note this is in very early development phase.